Kazuya Mishima: Reception

 Kazuya's alter ego, Devil Kazuya, was also praised.
 The difficulty in unlocking him in the series' first game did not prevent him from being listed as one of the best characters, similar to Kazuya.
 According to GamesRadar, players wanted to see a fight between Devil Kazuya and Akuma in Street Fighter X Tekken due to the similarities in their design.
-In a Namco poll, Kazuya was the 18th-most-requested Tekken character to be playable in Tekken X Street Fighter (with 6.51 percent of the vote); 5.05 percent of the votes were cast for Devil, a separate voting option.
 In Tekken 7, a bonus fight between Devil Kazuya and Akuma could be unlocked.
 Calling Devil Kazuya a difficult opponent, Shacknews and Hobby Consolas said that Akuma offered players a challenge; gamers needed to learn Devil Kazuya's moves to defeat him, resulting in the game's most difficult fight.
+Den of Geek regarded it as the best Devil form due to how Kazuya embraces it in contrast to his son who hatest it.
+The eventual confrontation between Kazuya and Jin in Tekken 8 was praised by TheGamer as the narrative does not treat either side as admirable since Jin also commits crimes in Tekken 6 which forced Kazuya to start a war against him and in the latest installment have an impressive showdown with their Devil forms.
+The same site and Comic Book Resources enjoyed his fight with Lars who Lars evokes the strength of Heihachi when facing his half-brother.

 Websites have also noted Kazuya's moves, and his Lightning Screw Uppercut was listed by GamesRadar as one of the most satisfying uppercuts in gaming history.
 Prima Games praised Kazuya's Electric Wind God Fist for its impact on the enemy and possible player combos, and ArcadeSushi recommended it to players wanting to use the Mishima characters.
 Kazuya's Spinning Demon was performed by Eric Jacobus, attracting Harada's attention.